saudiatepace/node-challenge/README.md

 * Type this url in the request URL field
 ```
-localhost:4000/getPhilosophy
+localhost:8000/getPhilosophy
 ```
-* Click Params and enter these:
+* Click Params and enter this:
 ```
 {
   key : title